 I started performing cryoablation of benign breast tumors (fibroadenomas) in 2002, not because I was interested in treatment of fibroadenomas, but because I had the foresight that cryoablation would one-day become an important treatment option for patients with breast cancer, and I wanted to lead the effort.

-In 2004, to develop my skills and to educate junior surgeons, I started a minimally-invasive breast biopsy clinic at the Los Angeles County U.S.C.
+To develop my skills and to educate junior surgeons, in 2004, I started a minimally-invasive breast biopsy clinic at the Los Angeles County U.S.C.
 Medical Center to provide patients a treatment option for fibroadenomas and to teach breast surgeon trainees cryoablation procedures and other minimally-invasive breast biopsy procedures.
 In 2009, I traveled to Japan to study with Dr. Eisuke Fukuma (see image) of Kamogawa Medical Center who had already begun treating breast cancers with cryoablation.

 Later that same year, I became a principal investigator in the American College of Surgeons Oncology Group’s Z1072 cryoablation-followed-by-surgical removal feasibility trial which later found cryoablation to be highly effective at ablating small breast cancers.
 When the Z1072 trial closed in 2016, I launched an investigator-initiated, multi-center cryoablation-without-surgical removal trial, which I named the FROST (Freezing without Resection Of Small Tumors) Trial, an ongoing clinical trial which thus far shows cryoablation to be an effective alternative to surgery for stage I breast cancer.